jeengbe/vality/docs/docs/usage/enys.md

 ### Relation

-When another Model is used as an Eny, it is treated as a relation to that model.
+When another Model is used as an eny, it is treated as a relation to that model.
 Specifically, this means that you can model recursive (and self-referential) structures.

 ```ts twoslash
 import { vality, Parse } from "vality";